ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--image`: Operating system image identifier or name.
 - `--memory`: Amount of memory (in GB) to allocate to the instance.
-- `--networks`: Space separated list of identifiers or names of the network(s) to associate with the instance.
+- `--networks`: Space separated list of identifiers or names of the networks to associate with the instance.
 - `--processors`: Number of processors to allocate to the instance.
 - `--processor-type`: Type of processors: 'shared' or 'dedicated'.
-- `--volumes`: Space separated list of identifiers or names of the volume(s) to associate with the instance.
+- `--volumes`: Space separated list of identifiers or names of the volumes to associate with the instance.
 - `--key-name`: Name of SSH key.
 - `--sys-type`: Name of System Type ("s922", "e880", "any").
 - `--replicants`: Number of duplicate instances to create in this request.